-For quite some time, corporate business has capitalized on the idea of capitalistic professionalism.
-When we think of the “business world,” we imagine men in dark suits hurrying around a plain office, struggling to meet deadlines, pumping out assembly lines of identical products or sitting in fancy offices waiting for the next board meeting.
+For quite some time, the corporate business has capitalized on the idea of capitalistic professionalism.
+When we think of the “business world,” we imagine men in dark suits hurrying around a plain office, struggling to meet deadlines, pumping out assembly lines of identical products, or sitting in fancy offices waiting for the next board meeting.
 Even “creative” industries like advertising have been relegated to the Mad Men vision of corporate America.

-But since the rise of the tech companies back in the 80s (Watch Triumph of the Nerds), and espcially these days, the new, young workforce isn’t buying into the Wall Street ideal.
-In droves, young workers are seeking jobs where they can be creative, make things they are proud of and feel comfortable in the workplace.
+But since the rise of the tech companies back in the 80s (Watch Triumph of the Nerds), and especially these days, the new, young workforce isn’t buying into the Wall Street ideal.
+In droves, young workers are seeking jobs where they can be creative, make things they are proud of, and feel comfortable in the workplace.
 Tech companies have been embracing new office ideologies and features, and it seems to be working for them.
 A lot of these ideas come from artists and their attitudes.

 So what we can learn from artists and their attitudes that will help us in business?

 Leonardo da Vinci

 Artists often strive for perfection, but they also seek to create something that resonates with their own ideas.
 The products, content, and service you provide should be a reflection of your ideas.
 Don’t be afraid to try new things, and don’t settle for “good enough” or “the way everyone does it.”
 Leonardo Da Vinci told artists to “Make sure it’s so good it doesn’t die with you,” and you can apply that to any product or service.
 Take a look at the legendary designer Dieter Rams from Braun.
 Rams designed more than 500 products during a 40-year career — some are still around and became a reference for what is an excellent product.